 Rev. Patrick D. Rogers, S.J.

 Rev. Patrick D. Francis Rogers, S.J. was born and raised near Annapolis, Maryland.
 He and his twin brother Peter are the last of eleven children.
 Fr.
 Rogers studied music performance at Towson University and received a Bachelor of Science degree in Music Performance (Clarinet) in 1987.
 While at Towson he played saxophone with the Jazz ensemble directed by Hank Levy (1927- 2001) whose work is considered by many some of the most innovative in the later half of the 20th Century.
-His work “Whiplash” was the title track of the Oscar winning movie of the same name.
+Levy's work “Whiplash” was the title track of the Oscar winning movie of the same name.

 Fr.
 Rogers worked as a professional musician and teacher from the time of his graduation from university until entering the Society of Jesus in the summer of 1992.
 From 1994 Fr.
 Rogers lived at worked in the Bronx, NY, receiving a master’s degree in philosophy while working with local youth in educational settings.
 No stranger to the area, Fr.
 Rogers came to Scranton in the summer of 1997 to work at Scranton Preparatory School as the Director of Student Activities.
 While there, Fr.
 Rogers enjoyed being as assistant tennis coach for both the girls and boys tennis teams while making music with students whenever given the chance.